When Are You Most Fertile and Likely to Get Pregnant?

 How Do You Know You’re Ovulating?

 We’ve laid the groundwork of how the menstrual cycle works.
 Let’s put it to use and figure out how to identify the fertile window.
 The truth is, no test will immediately tell you the precise start of your fertile window for the current month you are tracking.
 The available methods for detecting ovulation can help us establish patterns that we can use to understand the fertile window for future months.
-Currently, ovulation tests allow you to capture a portion of your fertile window for the month you are tracking: the last 1-2 days when you are most fertile.
+Currently, ovulation tests allow you to capture a portion of your fertile window for the month you are tracking: the last 1-2 days when you are at peak fertility.

 There are three traditional methods for detecting ovulation at home: checking cervical mucus (or vaginal discharge), checking basal body temperature, and checking for the luteinizing hormone (LH) in urine.

 Vaginal discharge: we’ve all seen it on our underwear before.
 Embrace it, ladies!
-It helps protect our vagina from bacteria and provides lubrication during sex.
+It helps protect our vagina from bacteria and provides lubrication during sexual intercourse.
 Vaginal discharge is the term that refers to the combination of fluid made by the cervix and vagina and is made up of cells from the vagina, cervix, bacteria, mucus, and water.
 It can change in amount and appearance depending on where you are in your cycle (hormonal fluctuations), pregnancy, or if you’re on hormonal contraception.
 And, amazingly, vaginal discharge changes at the time of ovulation to help sperm successfully travel to the egg.
 This discharge has the appearance and consistency of egg whites: it’s abundant, clear, and stretchy.
 When people talk about checking cervical mucus for its consistency, they’re essentially saying to check your vaginal discharge.
-To make sure you’re capturing the cervical mucus, place two clean fingers into the vagina and then observe the color and consistency of the discharge.
+To make sure you’re capturing the fertile cervical mucus, place two clean fingers into the vagina and then observe the color and consistency of the discharge.

 Basal body temperature